 One caveat - like guerrillas on the battlefield, it takes good intelligence to be successful.
 If you lack time/funds for extensive primary research, find quick/cheap fill-ins to get the data you need (secondary sources, anecdotes, word-of-mouth).
 "Deep thinking" alone is not a substitute for research (curb your assumptions!).

 I incorporate Levinson's concepts in just about everything I do.
-I agree with him that entrepreneurs and small organizations are better able to undertake 'guerrilla tactics' because they are usually closer to their customers and considerably more agile.
-I think it was true in the 80s when he wrote his book, and I think it is still true today.
-However, Levinson goes on to explain that any organization - no matter how large or small - can execute guerrilla activities that generate high energy audience engagement and locking power with the target audience.
-But the key is the relationships you build with the the target audience:
+I agree with him that entrepreneurs and small organizations are better able to undertake 'guerrilla tactics' because they are usually closer to their customers and considerably more agile than their large corporate counterparts.
+I believe the condition was true in the 80s when he wrote his book, and I am certain that it is true today.

 In order to sell a product or a service, a company must establish a relationship with the customer.
 It must build trust and support the customer's needs, and it must provide a product that delivers the promised benefits.